seynur/blog/_posts/2025-04-24-cluster-manager-redundancy-in-splunk.md

 ```

-Also, this command is useful when you want to check current status:
+Also, this command is useful when you want to the check current status:

 ```